 The Corporation has also identified and evaluated a salt formation in the Fort McMurray area, referred to by the Corporation as the Dover Project.
 The Corporation drilled a salt test well that terminated at a depth of 490 metres.
 Studies have indicated that this salt would also provide a suitable feedstock for a Chlor-Alkali chemical plant to supply the oil sands industry.
 Once salt mining has been performed, the resulting salt caverns can provide for a further attractive commercial opportunity.
 The salt caverns can potentially be utilized for the purpose of housing industrial waste products or for storage of petroleum products.
-The Dover salt property is operations in the area.
+The Dover salt property is currently being considered for the purposes of deep waste disposal for current mine and steam assisted gravity drainage ("SAGD") operations in the area.
 Management is also of the opinion that commercial salt extraction for local consumption is also viable from this property.